abhisharma404/sample/sample.md

 GSoC changed my view towards software engineering, following a certain prototype model, planning and discussing before implementing anything is crucial for a good software development.
 It's not only about coding instead regular testing, discussion with team members and regular beta releases are very important.

 I personally learnt a lot from my mentor, [@rejahrehim](https://github.com/rejahrehim).
 He's been really supportive throughout the journey.
+The most important thing I learnt was keeping your calm and patience, and progressing with just one step at a time.
+I learned some good software development principles like maintaining a good commit history i.e. naming commits appropriately, which was something I overlooked every time.
+I'm really thankful of his support for all the techincal problems I faced midway.

+The last month has been a quite hectic.
+My summer break ended and I had to manage my academics as well as achieve my GSoC milestones.
+I was running to maintain my 75% attendance and pulling up all nighters to complete my assignments xD.
+But finally, I was able to complete all my GSoC milestones :).
+Loads of thanks to my mentor for understanding and cooperating with the situations.

 ## Conclusion

+A great journey comes to an end!
+I'm very thankful to all the people who kept me motivated during this journey, be it my team members, friends and parents.
+Though, GSoC comes to an end,

+<i>Keep calm and code</i>